jeffbski/wait-on/README.md

 # wait-on - wait for files, ports, sockets, http(s) resources

 wait-on is a command line utility which will wait for files, ports, sockets, and http(s) resources to become available.
-Functionality is also available via a Node.js API
+Functionality is also available via a Node.js API.
+Cross-platform runs everywhere Node.js runs (linux, unix, mac OS X, windows)

 wait-on will wait for period of time for a file to stop growing before triggering availability which is good for monitoring files that are being built.
 Likewise wait-on will wait for period of time for other resources to remain available before triggering success.